 How do call center services help your business operate during a natural disaster, and how do they stay operational under the same conditions?
 Better yet, how can they help you get back on your feet when the storm settles?
 Here's a look at how call center services can help you during and after a natural disaster.

-Editor's note: If you're looking for information to help you choose the call center that's right for you, use the questionnaire below to have our sister site BuyerZone provide you with information from a variety of vendors for free.
+Editor's note: If you're looking for information to help you choose the call center that's right for you, use the questionnaire below to have our vendor partners provide you with free information.

 The threat of natural disasters to small businesses

 Natural disasters occur in many different forms in all geographies.
-Hurricanes, tornadoes, earthquakes or fires, no small business is immune from the fury of Mother Nature when it strikes.
+Hurricane, tornado, earthquake or fire – no small business is immune to the fury of Mother Nature when it strikes.
+Unfortunately, many small businesses don't think about the possibility of natural disasters or establish a business continuity plan, even though 40% of small businesses never recover once a natural disaster strikes.

 "We see disasters across all geographic areas, and the vulnerability [to small businesses] is always on keeping support services up, telephone services especially," said Kathy Gray, business development director for Xact Telesolutions.
 "Every area has vulnerabilities, but if you're wise, you're preparing for it."

-The best way to prepare for a disruption in communications service?
-Establish another point of contact for your customers before disaster strikes.
-Call center services often handle after-hours and weekend calls for many small businesses, as well as any overflow when call volumes spike during business hours.
-However, even if your small business doesn't utilize a call center, you can contract with a call center to manage your phone lines if a natural disaster occurs.
+Preparedness for a natural disaster is critical, and that includes ensuring your call center or answering service stands ready to field any incoming calls.
+Call center services often handle after-hours and weekend calls for small businesses, as well as any overflow when call volumes spike during business hours.
+However, even if your small business doesn't use a call center, you can contract with one to manage your phone lines if a natural disaster occurs.

 "We have a client in Fayetteville, North Carolina, whom we support, but we don't usually handle their main line," Gray said.
 "They routed their main line to us to direct calls to other call centers in the country in preparation for [Hurricane Florence]."